 Juice from half a lemon

-Massage the kale with olive oil, salt, and lemon – until it becomes soft.
-You can also add vegan-friendly nutritional yeast if you want a "cheesy flavor."
+Here's how: Massage the kale with olive oil, salt and lemon – until it becomes soft.
+You can also add vegan-friendly nutritional yeast if you want a "cheesy" flavor.
 Spread the massaged kale evenly over trays.
 Dry in a dehydrator for about 12 hours at 42 degrees.
-If you use a "regular" oven, the time is reduced to about 1-2 hours.
+If you use a "regular" oven, the time is shortened to about 1-2 hours.
 When the chips are really crispy, they're ready.
-You can find dehydrators in our kitchen appliances section.

 A simple rule of thumb when shopping for food is to try to include as many of nature's colors as possible.
-Green, purple, orange, red, and yellow all signal that the food is rich in antioxidants and phytonutrients.
-It's easy to find all these colors in the plant kingdom: in vegetables, fruits, and berries – try to eat different varieties every day!
-There are fun colorful chia pudding recipes colored with different powders, which are also rich in antioxidants.
+Green, purple, orange, red and yellow all signal that the food is rich in antioxidants and phytonutrients.
+It's easy to find all these colors in the plant kingdom: in vegetables, fruits and berries – feel free to eat different varieties every day!
+Colorful chia puddings that are colored with various antioxidant-rich powders are an excellent way to get these nutrients into your diet.

 7. Clean water

-We consist of approximately 70% water.
+We consist of about 70% water.
 The quality of this water therefore plays an important role in our health.
-A good way to start the day is to drink a large glass of lemon water.
-It can also be a good idea to invest in a quality water filter to ensure that your water doesn't contain any substances you don't want to consume.
-You can see our water filters here.
+A good start to the day is to drink a large glass of lemon water.
+It can also be a good idea to invest in a good water filter to ensure that your water doesn't contain any substances you don't want to fill up with.
+You can find water filters at specialty stores.

 8. Enjoy and appreciate your food

-Regardless of what you eat, we recommend that you enjoy and appreciate your food.
-Enjoyment and gratitude have numerous health benefits.
-This is especially true if you occasionally treat yourself to food that may not be "optimal" from a nutritional perspective.
-According to Deepak Chopra, for example, presence and gratitude for the food we eat are almost as important as what the food contains.
+Regardless of what you eat, we recommend that you enjoy it and appreciate the food.
+Enjoyment and gratitude have loads of health benefits.
+This applies especially when you occasionally treat yourself to food that might not be "optimal" from a nutritional standpoint.
+According to Deepak Chopra, for example, presence and gratitude for the food we eat has almost as much importance as what the food contains.
 Worth thinking about!

 9. Breathe

-Sometimes we forget that our absolutely most essential nutrient, which we cannot survive without for more than a few minutes, is air.
-Being aware of both how we breathe and the quality of our indoor air can therefore provide us with significant health benefits.
+Sometimes we forget that our absolutely most essential nutrient, which we can't manage without for more than a few minutes, is air.
+Being conscious of both how we breathe and the quality of our indoor air can therefore give us great health benefits.
 Practicing breathing exercises from yoga or other traditions is a good idea for most of us.
-Another tip is to enhance the air at home with a Humio Humidifier, which can also lift the mood with pure essential oils in your home.
+Another tip is to improve the air at home with a Humio humidifier that can also lift the mood with pure essential oils in the home.

 10. Calm

 Don't stress when you eat, be in the moment and don't do too much else.
 Try to just eat your food and enjoy it sometimes.
-Creating a calm and harmonious environment around your meals makes a significant difference for digestion and nutrient absorption.
-Just think about how it feels to be relaxed when eating compared to perhaps hurriedly consuming a sandwich on the go.
-Both your body and mind will thank you for the little extra care you give yourself when you take time and space to relax in connection with your nourishment.
+Creating a calm and harmonious moment around your food makes a huge difference for digestion and nutrient absorption.
+Just think about how it feels to be relaxed when you eat compared to perhaps cramming down a sandwich on the go.
+Both your body and mind will thank you for the little extra care you give yourself when you take time and space to relax in connection with your nutrition.
 And remember to chew!